liuhanzuo/DBpj2/README.md

 5. SparseKeys_OnlyPointQuery: No addition requirement.
 6. SparseKeys_RangeQuery: Require task 1.
 7. DenseKeys_WithUpdates_PointQuery: Require task 2.
-8. MixedReadWrite_HighQueryRatio: Require task 1 & 2.
+8. MixedReadWrite_HighQueryRatio: Require task 2.
 9. LongVersionChain_SequentialTs: Require task 2.
 Note that this test have a large number of version link update.
 10. LongVersionChain_RandomTs: Require task 3.
 Note that this test have a large number of version link update.
 11. LongVersionChain_SequentialTs_RangeQuery: Require task 1 & 2.
-Note that this test have a large number of version link update and range query.
+Note that this test have a large number of version link updates and range queries.
 12. LongVersionChain_RandomTs_RangeQuery: Require ALL task.
-Note that this test have a large number of version link update and range query.
+Note that this test have a large number of version link updates and range queries.